 Let pie cool on a rack for at least three hours before slicing and serving.
 Pie will keep covered at room temperature for up to three days or in the refrigerator for up to four days.

-1. I prefer my Cream Cheese Pie Dough, but any good pie crust will do.
+1. I prefer my Cream Cheese Pie Dough or All-Butter Pie Dough, but any good pie crust will do.

 2. I use a combination of sweet and tart apples, the majority being sweet.
 I recommend Honey Crisp, Macintosh, or Golden Delicious for the sweet variety, and Granny Smith for the tart.
 See more information on baking apples here.